Disposal of human corpses: Diseased or necrotic body parts

 Certain conditions such as necrosis can cause parts of the body such as limbs or internal organs to die without causing the death of the individual.
 In such cases the body parts are usually not given a funeral.
 Surgical removal of dead tissue is usually necessary to prevent gangrenous infection.
 Surgically removed body parts are typically disposed of as medical waste, unless they need to be preserved for cultural reasons, as described above.

-Conversely, donated organs or tissue may live on (?) long after the death of an individual.
+Conversely, donated organs or tissue "live on" in the recipient's body long after the death of the donor.

 Criminal disposal

 In some cases, a body is disposed of in such a way as to prevent, hinder, or delay discovery of the body, to prevent identification of the body, or to prevent autopsy.
 In such cases, the deceased is considered a missing person as long as a body is not identified, unless death is so likely that the person is declared legally dead.

 This often occurs as part of a murder or voluntary manslaughter.
 In other cases, an individual who did not intend to cause death may fear repercussions regarding a death (e.g. by involuntary manslaughter or an accident) and may attempt to prevent discovery of the body.
 This can exacerbate any legal consequences associated with the death.

 Other motives for concealing death or the cause of death include insurance fraud or the desire to collect the pension of the deceased.
-An individual may commit suicide in such a way as to obscure the cause of death, allowing beneficiaries of a life insurance policy to collect on the policy.
+An individual may die by suicide in such a way as to obscure the cause of death, allowing beneficiaries of a life insurance policy to collect on the policy.

 Criminal methods encountered in fiction and actual cases include: